Malaysia Tariff Rates 2026: 10% on US Imports

 Tips for Importers

-How US Tariffs on Malaysia Work
+How Are US Tariffs on Malaysia Imports Calculated?

 To calculate the total duty on a specific import from Malaysia, use our tariff calculator or landed cost calculator for a complete estimate including Merchandise Processing Fee (MPF) and Harbor Maintenance Fee (HMF).
 You can also compare Malaysia rates with other countries to evaluate sourcing alternatives.